Copyright or Trademark - What's the Difference?

 How Do I Know If My Trademark Will Be Accepted?

-The main criteria the trademark office uses is that a mark cannot be confused with another.
+The main qualification for trademarking something, according to the Trademark Office, is that a mark cannot be confused with another.
 If a name is part of a trademark, it must be unique.
 A name like "Party Animal" probably wouldn't be able to be trademarked, because it's a common phrase.
-Marks are reviewed to see if they are similar to other existing trademarks and also that the products or services being trademarked are not related to existing products or services "such that consumers would mistakenly believe they come from the same source"
+Marks are reviewed to see if they are similar to other existing trademarks and also that the products or services being trademarked are not related to existing products or services "such that consumers would mistakenly believe they come from the same source."

 How Do I Register a Copyright or Trademark?